DanielaSofia/DanielaSofia/README.md

 - 👯 I’m looking to collaborate on open-source projects
 - 🤔 I’m looking for help with some games of mine
 - 💬 Ask me about Technology, Dogs, Games and Cars
-- 📫 How to reach me: @danislobo on Instagram
+- 📫 How to reach me: @dannislobo on Instagram
 - ⚡ Fun fact: I love robots